 Gift cards are one of the simplest ways to generate off-season revenue.
 Someone who loves your seasonal products might not need them right now, but they might want to give them as a gift for someone who will need them later.

 Shopify includes digital gift cards on all plans.
 You can promote them during off-season months as birthday gifts, thank-you gifts, or “get ready for next season” presents.
-Gift cards also have the benefit of bringing customers back to your store during peak season when they redeem them - and many gift card recipients spend more than the card value when they shop.
+Gift cards also have the benefit of bringing customers back to your store during peak season when they redeem them, and many gift card recipients spend more than the card value when they shop.
+Industry data puts the average redemption uplift at around 38 percent above the face value of the card.

 7. Invest in Content and SEO During the Off-Season